tatianegercina/FinTech/02-Homework/19-Blockchain-Python/Instructions/README.md

 - Create a `README.md` that contains the test transaction screenshots, as well as the code used to send them.
   Pair the screenshot with the line(s) of code.

-- Write a short description about what the wallet does, what is is built with, and how to use it.
+- Write a short description about what the wallet does, what it is built with, and how to use it.

 - Include installing pip dependencies using `requirements.txt`, as well as cloning and installing `hd-wallet-derive`.
   You may include the `hd-wallet-derive` folder in your repo, but still include the install instructions.
 You do not